MarcSkovMadsen/awesome-streamlit/AWESOMESTREAMLIT.md

 Streamlit has just arrived (Oct 2019).
 So it's too early tell if Streamlit will become truly awesome.

 But we see the **potential to become the Iphone of Data Science, Technical Writing, Web Apps, Code, Python and more**.
-It has the potential to change the way we share knowledge and create tools and applications.
+It has the potential to change the way we share knowledge and create tools and applications because it's so plain simple to use.

 This article was inspired by questions to this [post on LinkedIn](https://www.linkedin.com/posts/marcskovmadsen_turn-python-scripts-into-beautiful-ml-tools-activity-6585883899514146816-OonG).